Cookie Monster Ice Cream

 Cookie monster ice cream

 My inspiration for making cookie monster ice cream came from this photo of Hatti last summer at Grand Ol’ Creamery.
-It’s one of my favorite photos of this beautiful brown-eyed girl, soon to be 15.
+This is one of my favorite photos of our beautiful brown-eyed girl, soon to be 15.

 Hatti was at school the day I was making this cookie monster ice cream.
 And since I hadn’t eaten this particular ice cream flavor myself, I had questions for her.
 So I texted…